moq-wg/moq-transport/draft-lcurley-warp.md

 The client MUST send a ROLE parameter with one of the three values specified above.
 The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

+# TrackInfo Parameters {#track-params}

+The TrackInfo parameters are described as below.
+Every parameter MUST appear at most once.
+The peers SHOULD verify that and close the connection if a parameter appears more than once.
+The Parameter Value Length field indicates the length of the Parameter Value.

+### Group Sequence

+The Group Sequence (key 0x00) identifies the group within the track to start delivering the objects.
+The publisher MUST deliver the objects from the most recent group, when this parameter is omitted.

+### Object Sequence
+The Object Sequence (key 0x01) identifies the object within the track to start the media delivery.
+The `Group Sequence` parameter MUST be set to identify the group under which to the deliver the objects.
+The publisher MUST deliver starting from the beginning of the selected group when this parameter is omitted.

+### Track Authorization Info
+Track Authorization Info (key 0x02) identifies the mandatory parameter carrying track's authorization, typically in the form of a token, authorizing the client’s subscription to the track.
+The specifics of obtaining the authorization information is out of scope for this specification.

 # Containers
 The container format describes how the underlying codec bitstream is encoded.